shapeoko/Docs/content/zaxis.md

 - 26016-01 **M5 insertion nut** x 4 pcs.
 - 25286-01 **M5 x 10mm, BHCS** x 4 pcs.

-Insert the 10mm M5 bolts with an M5 washer into the Z-Assembly Carriage (PS20021) from the side the V-wheels are on, thread on the M5 insertion nuts, then slide the Z-Axis Rail Assembly (PS20028) onto the nuts, align and center the assemblies and tighten.
+Insert the 10mm M5 bolts (**\#6**) with an M5 washer (**\#4**) into the Z-Assembly Carriage (**\#1**) from the side the V-wheels are on, thread on the M5 insertion nuts (**\#5**), then slide the MakerSlide of the Z-Axis Rail Assembly  (**\2**) onto the nuts, align and center the assemblies and tighten.

 [![exploded view of Z-axis](tPictures/PS20030_4.png)](content/tPictures/PS20030_16.png)

-Turn the eccentric nuts on the Spindle Carriage Assembly (PS20029) so that they move the matching V-wheels as far as possible from the opposing static V-wheels.
-Slide the Spindle Carriage Assembly onto the Z-Axis Rail Assembly, match it up with the Delrin Lead nut and turn the threaded rod using the flexible coupler, bring the Spindle Carriage Assembly up so that the V-wheels are completely on the MakerSlide V-rail.
+Turn the eccentric nuts on the Spindle Carriage Assembly (**\#3**) so that they move the matching V-wheels as far as possible from the opposing static V-wheels.
+Slide the Spindle Carriage Assembly onto the Z-Axis Rail Assembly, match it up with the Delrin Lead nut and turning the threaded rod using the flexible coupler, bring the Spindle Carriage Assembly up so that the V-wheels are completely on the MakerSlide V-rail.
 Be careful not to nick or damage the Delrin V-wheels, or to cross-thread the Delrin Lead nut.

 ##Sub Gantry (PS20023)